ssi379/TinderBot/README.md

 * Clone repository
 * Build using go build
 * Run application
+* Enter your Facebook Token for Tinder, you can obtain this by sniffing the network traffic from the Tinder app.

 ## Disclaimer
 This bot is not perfect and may contain bugs.